Route 1 Multimodal Improvements StudyA study for multimodal connectivity in the vicinity of Crystal City and Pentagon City

 - These areas are already heavily developed with limited space for expanding the footprint of the transportation network

-This study will be performed in close coordination with Arlington County staff and other local and regional stakeholders.
+This study has not set design or construction dates and is being performed in close coordination with Arlington County staff and other local and regional stakeholders.

 Safety: Improve multimodal safety for pedestrians, bicyclists, micro-mobility modes, transit and vehicles along and across Route 1